Verbena, DOCG Brunello di Montalcino, Tuscany, Italy, 2009

-Consumer tasting note: a strong nose of toasty ripe and stewed red and black berries, with spice, tobacco and liquorice; medium-full bodied with well-integrated tannins and high(ish) alcohol, which does not intrude; more black berried on the palate, with spice, liquorice and a floral edge of broom.
+Consumer tasting note: a strong nose of toasty ripe and stewed red and black berries, with spice, tobacco and liquorice; medium-full bodied with well-integrated tannins and high(ish) alcohol, which does not intrude; more black berried on the palate, with spice, liquorice and a floral edge of gorse flower (delicate coconut-like).
 Medium-long length.
 Decant for an hour or so.

 WSET style tasting note

 Appearance: clear and bright, deep intensity ruby, showing tears, no sediment.

 Nose: clean, pronounced intensity, developing, with aromas as they come, of toasty slightly lifted over-ripe red cherry, black berry, spicy edge, touch of stewed strawberry, cedar, cinnamon, peony, creamed red berries, dried cranberry, low-key sweet tobacco, and with a little time, a touch of liquorice, touch of stewed black cherry.

 Palate: dry, high acidity, fine-grained ripe medium tannins, medium (+) alcohol and a medium (+) body, medium (+) intensity, a velvety texture, with flavours of black berry, sweet black cherry, toast, spice, a low-key woodiness, gorse flower (delicate coconut-like), liquorice.
 A medium (+) length, with a clean lightly warming black berried finish.